israelmuca/wethos-test/README.md

 - When updating `currentspecialist` with PUT, the API sends back the whole object again, and then something GETs the whole object again...
 - No validation of `remove`; easy to make mistakes and erase something valuable
 - `Password` and `User` handle PATCH correctly
+- Link in header sends to /admin/dashboard but there's a mixin there to redirect if regular user to /home